Cbyernus/SteamVR/Driver-Documentation.md

 7. Add and remove your driver to SteamVR's config file using [vrpathreg](https://github.com/ValveSoftware/openvr/wiki/Local-Driver-Registration).
 8. If you are deploying your driver through Steam and do not have an executable to put in your Steam launch options, you can use a Steam URL to launch SteamVR.
 This way, if a user launches your driver through Steam, it will automatically start SteamVR.
 The launch option is: `steam://run/250820`

-For drivers with status icons, you can add icons files to 'mydriver/resources/icons'.
-These metadata to map hardware status to the appropriate icon belongs in 'mydriver/resources/driver.vrresources'.

-For drivers with custom artwork in the input binding UI, add SVG files to the same folder, 'mydriver/resources/icons'.

-For drivers with localized strings, add localization for all languages to 'mydriver/resources/localization/localization.json'.
-This will affect the strings that are displayed in the UI related to your hardware, for example, in the input binding UI.
-Generally, you only need to provide translations for the names of your hardware and input paths.
-If localization is working for some, but not all of your devices, then you may need to explicitly tell OpenVR to use a certain resource namespace.
-To do this, add a line to the input profile for the device that is not working, "resource_root" : "<root name>", where the <root name> is replaced with the driver's name as written in the .vrdrivermanifest.

 For devices with buttons, triggers, joysticks, and other kinds of input controls, please refer to the [`vr::IVRDriverInput`](https://github.com/ValveSoftware/openvr/wiki/IVRDriverInput-Overview) API.
+Reference the [`Input Profiles`] page for information on icons, images, and localization.

 For devices that wish to provide animation data through the Skeletal Input system, please refer to the [Skeletal Input Driver](https://github.com/ValveSoftware/openvr/wiki/Creating-a-Skeletal-Input-Driver) documentation.